BonBonBPP/DSPP/README.md

 1. **Feature Richness:**
  - **Challenge:** With 25 features, visualising relationships and distributions is complex.
- - **Solution:** Utilised pair plots, correlation heatmaps, and box plots to understand the distribution and relationships between features and the target variable.
+ - **Solution:** Utilised correlation heatmaps and plotting spread against features to understand the distribution and relationships between features and the target variable.

 2. **Imbalanced Classes:**
  - **Challenge:** The `satisfaction` target variable might be imbalanced, affecting visualisation clarity.